 “2017 was good, but really there wasn’t enough, 2018 will help Beaujolais because it’s also very good but there’s also some volume behind – in 2018 we had some good fortune with 44 hl/ha – my average is 39 here – so 10% higher.
-40% of the surface is already organic and much of the rest on conversion.
 Until 10th of June – the change of the moon – it rained almost every day, the bottom of Moulin à Vent had some mildew issues, so because of that we lost a little yield.
 April was hot until the rain, all the high zone of Moulin à Vent really suffered from the dryness and heat – here I lost about 10% probably – but the average yield is fine.
 We have good colours from grapes where we started to pick 30 August in Morgon and the bottom of Moulin à Vent – we finished 15 September.
 Some days had 35°C in the afternoon and a south wind so there was an effect of concentrating the grapes.
 Tasting the cuvées there’s a bit more acidity than 2015 – many people loved 2015 but it was a little less classic, I think 2018 has the more classic style, the exuberance – in fact, 2018 seems a logical extension of what we had already in 2017 – it could have parallels with 1999 for its balance and energy and 2000 for its depth and fruit…”

 Between Crêche and La Chapelle de Guinchay, quite close to the route nationale – there is granite here but it’s two metres down!
 This all tank elevage.
-20 hl/ha – because hit by the end of the hail storm
+Appellation allows more but still a good volume here in 2018 – 60 hl/ha

 Same provenance, the Clos de Loyse has been part of the domaine since at least the 1930s.
 Allowed fermentation to start in tank, and then a part of the wine elevaged in barrel, only racked before the bottling.
 ‘It’s not meant to be a competition for Pouilly-Fuissé, it simply shows what chardonnay can bring here in the north of Beaujolais, without any limestone.’